dnikic/terminal-developer-workflow/README.md

 Searching for text inside files using Vim (vim + grep = VSCode+ctrl+shift+f )

 Search recursivley in files for 'some text'
-:grep -FrI 'some text' .
+:grep -rI 'some text' .
 Press enter
 Open the resaults with previews window
 :copen
-Use arrows or jk to navigate up and down and enter to open a file as buffer Switch between opened buffer as window and resaults window Control ww
+Use arrows or jk to navigate up and down and enter to open a file as buffer You can make the opened quicklist editable with command :set modifiable
+To remove all lines with "Binary File" text use command :g/Binary File/d
+Switch between opened buffer as window and resaults window Control ww
 Close current window